 Job Timeout

 When you add a job to the queue, you can set a timeout for it.
-If the job doesn't finish before the timeout, it will be marked as failed.
+If the job doesn't finish before the timeout, it will be marked as failed and may be retried.
+See Failed Jobs for more information.

 When the timeout is reached, DataQueue does not actually stop the handler from running.
 You need to handle this in your handler by checking the AbortSignal at one or more points in your code.
 For example: